algorand/indexer/docs/LocalLedger.md

     F --> E;
 ```

-Migration can be performed in a couple of ways:
+Initialization can be performed in a couple of ways:

 1) The Indexer can be told to use a catchpoint to "fast-forward" through the process.
 2) The Indexer can use a "sequential scan" of the database and insert data into the ledger one by one.